rgbond/playing-doodlejump/README.md

 box used to manually align, focus, zoom and set the aperture on the camera.

 Archiving a full ROS workspace is not ideal.
-It may make sense to break out each of the major subcomponents into thier own tree at some point in the future as the project matures.
+It may make sense to break out each of the major subcomponents into their own tree at some point in the future as the project matures.